STAMP-project/dspot/README.md

           If enabled, DSpot will generate assertions for values that seems like to be paths.

-  [--execute-test-parallel]
-        If enabled, DSpot will execute the tests in parallel.

-  [--execute-test-parallel]
-        If enabled, DSpot will execute the tests in parallel.

-  [--execute-test-parallel]
-        If enabled, DSpot will execute the tests in parallel.

-  [--execute-test-parallel]
+  [--execute-test-parallel-with-number-processors]
-        If enabled, DSpot will execute the tests in parallel.
+        [optional] If enabled, DSpot will execute the tests in parallel.
+For JUnit5 tests it will use the number of given processors (specify 0 to take the number of available core processors).
+For JUnit4 tests, it will use the number of available CPU processors (given number of processors is ignored).

   [-e|--example]
         run the example of DSpot and leave